 Groups that are awarded grants will have the opportunity to attend free training on a range of subjects.
-Each group will have the opportunity to can send at least one individual on any of these courses.
+Each group can send at least one individual on any of these courses.
 Training available may include:

 - Bike mechanic training

 - Engaging with volunteers

 - Ride leader training (walking and cycling)

-- Route planning (walking)
+- Inclusive cycling training

+- Walk leader training

 - Marketing and communication

-- Finance and accounting

 - Basic and intermediate Excel

+- Using Outlook

 - Project management

+- Monitoring and evaluation training